With so much happening in the field of IP, even the

 rather than write their own code to perform

-which Google generally replicated when it developed the Android
+those functions from scratch of computer source code, which Google generally replicated when it developed the Android

 platform.